Hujaakbar/Articles/git_squash_merge/git_squash_merge.md

 9b968e8 first commit on main
 ```

 Commit history of the main branch changed.
-Now between `0c2eec3 second commit on main` and `2c3dd61 third commit on main` commits (of the main branch), `21cbaf1 second commit on feature` and `677bc7f first commit on feature` commits (of feature branch) are inserted.
+Now `21cbaf1 second commit on feature` and `677bc7f first commit on feature` commits (of feature branch) are inserted between `0c2eec3 second commit on main` and `2c3dd61 third commit on main` commits (of the main branch).

 There is nothing wrong with regular merge.
-But some people find it confusing or unnecessary to include all the commits from feature branch.
-Especially multiple branches are merged into main branch on a regular bases.
-They prefer other ways such as squash merge or rebase.
+But some people find it confusing or unnecessary to include all the commits from feature branch, especially when multiple branches are merged into main branch on a regular bases.
+They prefer other ways of merging changes such as squash merge or rebase.

 ## Squash merge